 Software Developers – Someone has to write all the code that powers the platforms that make fintech work.
 Software developers in these industries are usually hard at work on fintech projects.

 Web Developers – Fintech is disruptive because it goes straight to consumers.
 The internet is still the biggest path for that, which makes web developers important players in fintech companies.
 Compared to other industries, webdevs in these hot fintech areas make serious bank.

 Of course, in startup culture, salary is really just the starting point.
-Your major chunks of compensation in many fintech jobs will come through big chunks of stock options, worth millions if your company hits it big.
-And such positions often come with a truckload of other perks, like:
+Major chunks of compensation in many fintech jobs come through stock options and other perks, like:

-So your total annual compensation can be many times what your base salary is, depending on where you work.
+In some cases, total annual compensation with bonuses can add considerably to the base salary, depending on where you work.

-More and More Fintech Employers Recognize the Value of Hiring Vets
+Fintech Employers Often Recognize the Value of Hiring Vets

 There’s a purpose behind all of this besides just lining your pockets, of course.
 These companies are working night and day to beat the competition, and they want you at your desk as many hours out of 24 that they can get you there.
 That means every possible outside concern is covered to keep you working.